 Examination of mean CPUE by month, averaged over all years of available seine data, revealed that juvenile spotted seatrout were collected in highest numbers from September through November (Figure 80).
 These months are consistent with the time period when recently-settled juvenile spotted seatrout are utilizing shallow estuarine habitats as a nursery.
 The seine environmental and biological data were subset to include the months of September through November, resulting in 7,977 unique data points; 70% of the data points were used for model development and 30% were used for model validation.
+Water temperature during this time period ranged from 6.2 to 33.9 °C; whereas salinity ranged from 0 to 37 ppt.

 The Poisson and Zero-Inflated Poisson GLMM resulted in higher R2 than any other model and RMSE were similar among all models (Table 18).
 Among the GAMMs, Poisson and Zero-Inflated Poisson had highest deviance explained.
 Examination of the response curves indicated the Gaussian GAMM, Negative Binomial GAMM, and Negative Binomial GLMM captured the expected response to salinity and temperature in a biologically defensible way, more so than other model (Figure 81 through Figure 86).
-Model validation results indicated relatively low R2 values for all models, similar RMSE values among models, and higher correlation values for Gaussian GAMM and Gaussian GLMM, relative to other model (Table 19, Figure 87, Figure 88).
+Model validation results indicated relatively low R2 values for all models, similar RMSE values among models, and higher correlation values for Gaussian GAMM and Gaussian GLMM, relative to other models (Table 19, Figure 87, Figure 88).
 Given these results, the Gaussian GAMM was selected for inclusion in the overall HSI model for juvenile spotted seatrout because the response curves were biologically defensible.
 Basis dimensions (Table 20) and diagnostic plots (Figure 89) for the selected model are provided for reference purposes.